 Today, PVC is the third largest-selling commodity plastic in the world after polyethylene and polypropylene.
 PVC's low cost, excellent durability and processability, make it the material of choice for dozens of industries including, of course, the manufacture of vinyl gramophone (phonograph) records.

 PVC (C2H3Cl) has an amorphous structure with polar chlorine atoms in the molecular structure.
 In this, PVC is different from other plastics which have only carbon and hydrogen atoms in their molecular structure (like Polyethylene).
-The factor most strongly influencing the durability of a material is resistance to oxidation by air.
 PVC, having the molecular structure where the chlorine atom is bound to every other carbon chain, is highly resistant to oxidative reactions.
 Other general purpose plastics with structures made up only of carbon and hydrogen are more susceptible to deterioration by oxidation.
+The basic unit of the polymer molecule is shown in the diagram.
+The number of these units in a typical molecule is 1000 to 2000 ( = n, the degree of polymerisation).
+The long-chain PVC molecles are randomly oriented and are curled and intangled together to form the plastic as shown in the next picture.

 When vinyl is mentioned, most people think of shower-curtains and car seat-covers.
 But these are highly plasticised vinyl resins containing anywhere from 20% to 40% of a liquid plasticiser.

-PVC is a thermoplastic material which means it may be softened by the application of heat without undergoing appreciable chemical change.
+PVC is a thermoplastic material which means it may be softened by the application of heat.
 While hot, it may be formed into any desired shape and then cooled to a solid state.
 Usually this cycle of heating, forming, and cooling may be repeated as often as desired.

-Now that new vinyl record pressing machines are being produced for the first time in 30 years, there's some renewed interest in the selection of materials for records.
+With the revival in the fortunes of vinyl records, there's some renewed interest in the selection of materials.
 One idea is to use thermosetting polyimides; materials which are used for space-suits and for high-performance electrical insulation.
 Although expensive, polymides possess better thermal stability than PVC and have excellent mechanical properties which could reproduce the groove better and offer a more frictionless surface.

 The idea of using thermosetting resins for records is not new.
 But thermosetting resins (as opposed to thermoplastic resins) are characterised by the property of undergoing a permanent physical and chemical change during the molding operation.
 In the past, the record industry was built upon the policy of regrinding and reusing reject records; even records returned from dealers and distributors.
 So that, in the heyday of LP records (especially in America), as much as 20% to 30% of the material used in record manufacture was derived from re-cycling.
 The reuse of thermosetting materials in this way is not possible and this prevented thermosetting materials being developed for use by the record industry.